wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 #### Q17.
 Write your own script for creating a matrix from three separate vectors.
 The first vector, `vec1`, should be 50 elements long, and should simply contain the numbers 1 to 50.
 The second vector, `vec2`, should contain the square of these numbers (i.e. `vec1` raised to the power 2).
 The third vector, `vec3`, should contain the cube of these numbers (i.e. `vec1` raised to the power 3).
 Finally, create a matrix, `my_matrix`, which has `vec1` as the first row, `vec2` as the second row, and `vec3` as the third row.

 ### Data frame
 A very common type of object is the **data frame**.
 On the face of it, these look very similar to matrices.
 However, there are some important differences between data frames and matrices.
 The most important difference is that, in a matrix, all the elements need to be of the same class, while in a data frame, different classes are allowed.
 Several data frames are  loaded into R by default (e.g., `Puromycin`).
+Check the help to understand what this data includes: `?Puromycin`.

-Like in matrices, you can access different elements of the data frame using indices (`Puromycin[1, 1]`).
-While you can get to specific columns using an index (`Puromycin[, 2]`), R allows you to get to specific columns using their name and the dollar sign: `Puromycin$rate`.
+R allows you to get to specific columns using their name and the dollar sign: `Puromycin$rate`.  (it is also possible to use indices like in matrices, for example`Puromycin[1, 1]` or `Puromycin[, 2]`.
+But using indices is risky and should thus be avoided).

 Note that, although the data frame is of class data frame, typing `Puromycin$rate` will return a vector of class numeric (try using the function `class()` to check this).

 Normally, when R encounters columns with words in a data frame (rather than numbers), it automatically interprets them as data of a different type, the **factor** (this is true for R version 3, R version 4 interprets columns with words as data type **character**).
 This allows us to work with categorical data, by organising the data into discrete categories, known as levels (e.g., red, yellow and blue could be the levels of a column called ‘colour’).
 Type the following for an example: